 After the brief tour, the company rep needed to get back to work but invited Jonathan and Miranda to hang around the camp as long as they wished.
 A couple of restaurants and a saloon were recommended.
 Jonathan thanked him and returned to the car to contact the Director.
 Final permission to send anything mined off planet was exclusively up to the colonial administration.
 They discussed the situation briefly, Jonathan advising that the mineral be kept on Horizon for the time being until more could be found out about it, insinuating it might hold some danger.
 He went even further, leading the Director to suspect that the mineral might be responsible for whatever was wrong with the androids, and therefore might affect other, more sensitive and strategically placed androids on Earth.
 It was a precautionary measure, they should wait.

 He hadn't eaten since the previous evening, so they decided to try one of the restaurants and have lunch.
 At the center of the road through the camp stood the General Store, doing a brisk business.
+In spite of the sturdy-looking wooden sidewalk, they chose the street.
+They passed bars, coffee shops, a bakery, hardwares, laundromats, a clothing and shoes' store, an outdoor butcher shop, and a doctor's office above a pharmacy on the corner.
 At either end were restaurants, both two-story wood buildings with wraparound porches on each story.
-Gracie's Place, which doubled as a hotel, was at one end, Big Bertha's, at the other.
-Randomly, they chose Bertha's.
+Gracie's Place, which doubled as a hotel, was at one end; Big Bertha's, in the direction they were heading.
 It had a broad deck on which were several round-top tables, a wide umbrella poked through a hole at their center.
 Also serving as a community gathering place, it was crowded and noisy.
 As they mounted the steps to the deck, a table opened up; they grabbed it.
 After a minute, a middle-aged man with a beard and long hair tied in a ponytail cleared it and left menus.

 The nearest colonized planets supplied the brunt of the food and drink, specialty items came from Earth.
 The mining companies subsidized the cost of goods and materials related to the development of the camp; restaurants and liquor establishments had to cover their own, so prices were rather high.
 The menus were printouts stapled to cardboard.
 Jonathan ordered a beer and Miranda, bourbon and water on the rocks.
 Lunch consisted of various kinds of meats and fish with potatoes.
 When asked what kind of fish, the waitress replied, "Frozen, defrosted and fried."
 They nodded, she left.

-While they waited for their meal, they watched the residents walking along the road, sitting in small groups in front of tents, working on gear at work-shops, miners and shop owners, carpenters, pipefitters, a whole cross-section of a real live town.
+While they waited for their meal, they watched the residents walking along the road, sitting in small groups in front of tents, working on gear at work-shops, miners and shop owners, carpenters, pipefitters, a whole cross-section of a town.
+A few dogs roamed about, searching, inspecting, daydreaming; one lapped at a puddle.
+A black lab was curled up in a far corner of the deck, a bowl of water and plate of meaty bones beside him.
 They took in the scene, letting it soak in.
 It freed their minds from concerns about Reliance and, for Jonathan, the mineral being mined here.
 They sat quietly, drinking and listening to the hubbub and occasional laughter coming from inside.
 Jonathan's thoughts turned to the undernourished garden in the back of his house.
 He would have to find the time to place an order for nutrient-rich soil from one of the colonized star systems on the other side of the Great Emptiness.
 It made him think of his healthy garden back on Earth, which, unfortunately, led to thoughts of his wife.
 Feeling depression coming on, he forestalled it by asking Miranda how she managed to be here and where her home was on Earth.

 She laughed and explained she'd been part of the colonial expansion for the past ten years, moving out as humanity did.
 Overseeing androids had become a passion and a continuing learning experience.
 And she liked the frontier life, the freedom and informality of it, its unpretentious quality.
 She looked the part: her red hair draped over her shoulders, jeans, well-worn cowboy boots, and a blue and orange plaid shirt hanging out.
 "You can let loose and be who you are," she told him with a smile, "or someone you always wanted to be," she said with a twinkle in her eyes.